nanomq/nanomq/README.md

 #### NanoMQ configuration file

 NanoMQ will look up to it's configuration file in `/etc/` by default.
 Please remember to copy conf file to `/etc/` in your system if you wanna start NanoMQ without setting conf path manually.
-This file is different from 'config.cmake.in'.
 This 'nanomq.conf' allows you to configure broker when booting.
 Please be noted that if you start NanoMQ in the project's root directory, this file will be read automatically.

 Configure **MQTT bridging** in NanoMQ: by modifying `nanomq_bridge.conf`, which is in the same directory with `nanomq.conf`.